Contact Us for a Free Consultation (213) 542-0979

 Experienced Domestic Violence Defense Lawyer

-Hopefully, this has been helpful to you.
 If you're looking to hire a criminal defense attorney, you've come to the right place.
+A defense attorney, like myself, plays a crucial role in these cases.
+We use our legal expertise to challenge the evidence, protect your rights, and strive for the best possible outcome for you.
 I put this information out there so people can educate themselves and determine the best attorney.
+Remember, seeking legal advice is crucial in domestic violence cases.

 I've been doing this for over 30 years.
 I started out working for the district attorney's office, then became a superior court judge, and finally, in the early 1990s, I became a physical defense attorney.
 I've handled thousands of cases like yours - figuring out who the aggressor is and how to get the best result for my client.

-If you need the best, pick up the phone and ask for a meeting with Ron Hedding.
+Suppose you need the best, call and schedule a meeting with Ron Hedding.
 The Hedding Law Firm is based in Los Angeles, CA.

 Related Content: